The Facts of Life (TV series): Recurring characters

 A key recurring character was Geri Tyler (Geri Jewell), Blair's cousin who has cerebral palsy.
 Jewell's character primarily was created in order to show Blair's more sympathetic side but Cousin Geri eventually inspired many other people with disabilities interested in the entertainment industry.
 Other recurring characters included the judgment-impaired Miko Wakamatsu (Lauren Tom), the delivery boy Roy (Loren Lester) who was enamored with Jo, the royal princess Alexandra (Heather McAdam) and the snobbish Boots St. Clair (Jami Gertz).
 Shoplifter Kelly (Pamela Segall) was billed as a regular during the fifth season.
 Other guest roles included the boyfriends of the girls; Jo's parents, played by Alex Rocco and Claire Malis; Blair's parents, played by Nicolas Coster and Marj Dusay; Tootie's parents, played by Chip Fields (Kim Fields's real-life mother) and Robert Hooks and Natalie's parents, played by Norman Burton and Mitzi Hoag.
 Characters from Diff'rent Strokes also appeared in some episodes of both season one and season two.
 Other recurring characters included Tootie's boyfriend Jeff Williams (Todd Hollowell), Blair's boyfriend Cliff (Woody Brown), and Charles Parker (Roger Perry), who served as headmaster of Eastland following Lawlor's exit from the show.
+Also, Robert Romanus appeared in 4 episodes as 'Snake Robinson'.